hydroper/as3parser/docs/features.md

 * Optional chaining: `?.`, `?.(...)` and `?.[...]`
 * `??`, `??=`

-## Destructuring patterns
+## Destructuring

-Destructuring patterns are introduced to variable bindings.
+Destructuring is introduced to variable bindings and other contexts.
 A pattern may have a postfix `!` for asserting that a base is non-null.

-Examples of destructuring patterns:

 ```as3
 const [x, y] = array; // array